-- Match positive recommendation (possibly with points requiring attention If you receive this recommendation (possibly with points requiring attention) you may start your programme in September, provided your enrolment file is complete. - No match negative recommendation Applies only to voluntary participation in the Study Check.
+• Match - positive recommendation (possibly with points requiring attention If you receive this recommendation (possibly with points requiring attention) you may start your programme in September, provided your enrolment file is complete.

+• No match - negative recommendation Applies only to voluntary participation in the Study Check.
 We recommend that you give careful consideration to your choice and why you are not a match.
-If you are certain about the programme you have chosen, you may carry on completing your enrolment file - No match negative binding recommendation
+If you are certain about the programme you have chosen, you may carry on completing your enrolment file.

+• No match - negative binding recommendation

 This recommendation is issued when a compulsory Study Check applies and the Study Check indicates that you and the degree programme you have chosen are not a match.
 This recommendation is binding and means you will not be able to start the degree programme.
 Your application will be cancelled by the CSA.

-If you decide to take another degree programme because of the recommendation or for any other reason, always consult the Study Check page to see whether you must complete another Study Check for that programme.
+If you decide to take another degree programme at Inholland because of the recommendation or for any other reason, always consult the overview on the Study Check page to see whether you must complete another Study Check for that programme.